Sen. Cory Booker drops s-bomb during Dem debate in dig at President Trump

 CLICK HERE TO GET THE FOX NEWS APP

+The word is technically allowed on cable television, according to the FCC.
+Back in 2018, Fox News censored the word anyway, which resulted in Sean Hannity dubbing CNN the “s---hole network.”

+While CNN and other liberal news organization hyperventilated over Trump’s use of the word, conservative pundit Stephen Miller sarcastically tweeted, “Oddly no journalists have yet to faint over it [when Booker said it].
+Strange.”

-Booker also railed against Biden for his record on criminal justice, and for relying too much on references to the Obama administration “when it’s convenient,” only to “dodge it when it’s not.”
+Meanwhile, Booker also railed against Biden for his record on criminal justice, and for relying too much on references to the Obama administration “when it’s convenient,” only to “dodge it when it’s not.”